All applications for places have to be made through Derbyshire County Council.

 Winter option: black jogging pants for outdoor wear

-Class 2 children have a weekly swimming lesson at New Mills Leisure Centre, so need to bring swimwear and a towel in a named, waterproof bag.
+Children have a weekly swimming lesson at New Mills Leisure Centre, so need to bring swimwear and a towel in a named, waterproof bag.

 Term Time After School Clubs

 All week: The Foxes’ Den Out of School Care Club operates a breakfast and after school club term time.
 Opening from 7.45am – 9.00 am and 3.25 pm – 5.00 pm.
 Supervisor, Mrs J McCartney and her team provide a stimulating and fun time.
 Activities include: Art & Crafts, Baking, Around the World Wednesday, Messy Thursday and lots of special events such as Cinema Night, PJ Party and much more.
 Please see the Foxes Den section on the website for prices and further information.